Lower Receiver Assembly (AR-9, AR-15, and AR-10/LR108)

 Begin by removing the hammer pin (forward-most pin).
 With the hammer in the set position (engaging the sear of the trigger) and while applying light downward pressure to the hammer, use a 1/8″ nylon or brass punch to push the pin out of the receiver.
 You may need to tap the punch with a gunsmithing hammer.
 Once the pin is clear of the hammer, the hammer and hammer spring can easily be removed from the receiver.

 Next, remove the trigger pin.
 The procedure is equivalent to that above for the hammer pin.
-While applying light downward pressure to the trigger, us a 1/8″ punch to push the trigger pin out of the receiver.
+While applying light downward pressure to the trigger, use a 1/8″ punch to push the trigger pin out of the receiver.
 The trigger, trigger spring, disconnector, and disconnector spring can now be removed from the receiver.

 If your trigger assembly is not already assembled, you will need to first assemble the trigger, disconnector, disconnector spring, and trigger spring.